the real period project

 Period Friendly Schools

-If you would like to enquire about running this training or developing similar guidance in your area, please contact us.
+If you would like to enquire about organising a training session in your area please contact us.